PrityRastogi16/Flipkart-Landing-Page/README.md

-Tech Stack used : HTML , CSS and Javascript
+Tech Stack used : HTML , CSS and Javascript.